kalifadan/GOProteinGNN/README.md

 ----
 ## Downstream Tasks (Fine-tuning)

-In this part, we fine-tune the pre-trained model (i.e., a checkpoint of the GOProteinGNN model) on various downstream tasks.
+In this part, we fine-tune the [pre-trained model](https://drive.google.com/file/d/1OMvpRKc9ZgOY98Zsh3OQpOOWAdB_s_9m/view?usp=sharing) (GOProteinGNN) on various downstream tasks.

 ❗NOTE: You will need to change some paths for downstream data and extracted embeddings (PPI and PROBE tasks) before running the code.